Closeup of car tires in winter on the road

 Sleeping Bag

-You’ll find many a person that has slept in minus 30 in their car by choice with one of these or something of similar quality.
-It may not be pleasant waking up to such a cold environment, but a good and more importantly warm night’s sleep is very possible.
-Not my cup of tea and probably not yours either – it just needs to be there for that one day when you are stranded in a car during winter and you don’t have a choice in the matter.
+You’ll find many people who have slept in minus 30 in their car by choice with one of these or something of similar quality.
+It may not be pleasant waking up to such a cold environment, but a good and, more importantly, warm night’s sleep is possible.
+Not my cup of tea and probably not yours either – it just needs to be there for that one day when you’re stranded in a car during winter without a choice in the matter.

 Let’s Go Back to Talking About a Heater

 There are several different heaters out there.
-You need to bear in mind though that heaters use a limited resource, meaning fuel.
-Unlike a sleeping bag, there is a finite amount of use you will get from these and it is not a replacement for a blanket rather than an added option.
-The big one out there is theย Buddy from Mr. Heater.
+Bear in mind that heaters use a limited resource, meaning fuel.
+Unlike a sleeping bag, there is a finite amount of use you will get from these, which does not replace a blanket, rather it’s an added option.
+The big one out there is the Buddy from Mr. Heater.

 Mr. Heater Portable Buddy Heater (4,000-9,000 BTU)